staticjax/kathleen-website/src/pages/posts/interior-designer.md

 ---
-title: How To Choose An Interior Designer
+title: "The Changing Landscape of Abortion Care: Embodied Experiences of Structural Stigma in the Republic of Ireland and Northern Ireland"
-subtitle: >-
+subtitle: ""
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
-date: '2017-03-26'
+date: 2017-03-26
 thumb_img_path: images/1.jpg
 thumb_img_alt: A wooden table and white chairs
-excerpt: >-
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
+excerpt: Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
 An interior designer is someone who coordinates and manages such projects.
 Interior design is a multifaceted profession that includes conceptual development, communicating